- Municipal Court

 - Additional Information

 Penalty For Non-Payment of Forfeiture

-- Refer you to the Collections Agency
+- Refer the debt to State Debt Collections

 - Initiate a tax intercept of your Wisconsin Tax Refund